China, IL

-China, IL (meaning China, Illinois) is an American adult animated sitcom created by Brad Neely for the Adult Swim programming block on Cartoon Network.
+China, IL (meaning China, Illinois) is an American adult animated sitcom created by Brad Neely for Cartoon Network's nighttime programming block Adult Swim.
+It follows the surreal adventures of the staff of a college located in the titular city.

 The series was originally conceived as a web series on Adult Swim's defunct comedy website, Super Deluxe, in 2008.
 Neely, who had done I Am Baby Cakes and The Professor Brothers shorts for Super Deluxe in 2006, envisioned the characters in each series to coexist in the same universe.
 With the relationship in mind, he produced a four-part internet series entitled China, IL, which was published on Super Deluxe in 2008.
 An 11-minute television special combining the shorts, titled "China, IL: The Funeral", aired on Adult Swim on May 25, 2008.
 Neely stated that a major inspiration behind the premise of the series derives from his lack of college experiences and his Arkansan upbringing.
 Episodes are written among a writing staff headed by Neely of six-to-eight people; for voice-over work, the crew works on two or three hours of dialogue for a certain character, followed by storyboard meetings, dailies, and rough cuts, with Neely directing other actors who come in after him.

 China, IL ended on June 14, 2015, with a total of 30 episodes, following the series finale "Magical Pet".

 Plot

 The series takes place at the "Worst College in America", located at the edge of the fictional town of China, Illinois.
-The school's uncaring faculty and staff celebrate its poor reputation; they're constantly shown drinking while teaching, or trying to avoid teaching altogether.
+The school's uncaring faculty and staff celebrate its poor reputation; they are constantly shown drinking while teaching, or trying to avoid teaching altogether.